swiftlang/swift-evolution/proposals/nnnn-span-access-shared-contiguous-storage.md

 ## Acknowledgments

-Joe Groff, John McCall, Tim Kientzle, Karoy Lorentey contributed to this proposal with their clarifying questions and discussions.
+Joe Groff, John McCall, Tim Kientzle, Steve Canon and Karoy Lorentey contributed to this proposal with their clarifying questions and discussions.

 ### <a name="Indexing"></a>Appendix: Index and slicing design considerations